masa-finance/analytics-js-script/README.md

 ## Conclusion

-By following this guide, you'll be able to fully integrate Masa Analytics into your website to track `pageView`, `connectWallet`, `login`, and `mint` events.
-Make sure to replace placeholders with actual values and customize the tracking according to your specific needs.
+By following this guide, you'll be able to integrate Masa Analytics into your website to track `pageView`, `connectWallet`, `login`, and `mint` events.
+Replace placeholders with actual values and customize tracking as needed.

+---

+You can now copy and paste the above guide for your needs.